 3D printing in house reduces the standard lead time of 3-5 days to roughly 24 hours.
 Some parts can be printed as quickly as just a few hours.
-Priority Designs used a specialized process of 3D printing, PolyJet printing, which uses a liquid photopolymer material.
-With PolyJet printing, the objects printed are smooth, detailed and accurate.
-Thin wall and complex shapes are created with precision.
-PolyJet printing is comparable to stereolithography, but with much tighter tolerances.
+Priority Designs uses both fused deposition modeling (FDM) and stereolithography (SLA) rapid prototyping machines.
 This allows us to create a wide range parts that can be used for printing master parts for silicone molds, proof-of-concept parts and expedite the development process to more durable parts to test mechanism function.

 Our machine specs: